 00:38:53 and then the universities have no way of doing anything either so whatever they come up with knowledge or invention

-00:39:09 and all of a sudden that produces something which society recognizes the person who put up the money recognizes his
+00:39:09 and all of a sudden that produces something which society recognizes the person who put up the money recognizes as

-00:39:15 benefit but if you don't go through that it becomes self-referential it becomes.
+00:39:15 a benefit but if you don't go through that it becomes self-referential it becomes.

 00:39:22 Academics saying that we deserve to be supported because basically we're stunningly beautiful

-00:39:29 and actually we're not that just like everybody else and so the world is full of problems
+00:39:29 and actually we're not we are just like everybody else and so the world is full of problems

 00:39:35 and both from the point of view of helping to pay the bill you get the money you should give something in return